chrisburnell/chrisburnell.com/_posts/articles/2018-10-15-variables-for-both.md

 caniuse: true
 longform: false
 sitemap:
-  lastmod: 2020-01-23 10:00:00 +0000
+  lastmod: 2020-02-04 10:00:00 +0000
-edit: Since writing this post, I have made a number of small tweaks to the original mixin, and I've reflected those changes in the contents below.
+edit: Since writing this post, I have made a number of small tweaks to the original mixin and now function, and I've reflected those changes in the contents below.
 ---

 {% include_cached content/caniuse.liquid feature='css-variables' periods='current' %}

 One of my favourite parts of developing for the web is the ever-shifting landscape and the opportunity to work with new technologies.
 Sometimes they aren’t apt for use in production, but fortunately for us today, *CSS Variables* are pretty reliable to use on their own.
-However, if you’re in a position similar to mine and find yourself often needing to support old versions of *Internet Explorer* or making sure *all* of your browser support bases are covered, this *SCSS* mixin should be useful for you.
+However, if you’re in a position similar to mine and find yourself often needing to support old versions of *Internet Explorer* or making sure *all* of your browser support bases are covered, this *SCSS* setup should be useful for you.

 {% include_cached content/heading.liquid title='The Setup' %}